Nearly 3.2 million hectares of the State’s agricultural land are inherently susceptible to wind and water erosion.

 Erosion can and still does occur however the likelihood and frequency of its occurrence has been significantly reduced by the implementation of sustainable farming practices.

-PIRSA soils and land management staff work with Department of Environment, Water and Natural Resources (DEWNR) staff to monitor erosion risk on agricultural lands and identify areas at risk of erosion, such as during drought.
+PIRSA soils and land management staff work with Department of Environment and Water (DEW) staff to monitor erosion risk on agricultural lands and identify areas at risk of erosion, such as during drought.

-PIRSA and DEWNR collaborate with farmers, industry and community groups and NRM regions to promote, support and encourage adoption of practices that will protect soils from erosion.
+PIRSA and DEW collaborate with farmers, industry and community groups and NRM regions to promote, support and encourage adoption of practices that will protect soils from erosion.